Аэрокосмическая и оборонная промышленность

 To continue increasing brand perception, as well as improving the quality ranking, Nissan sets high standards in regard to engineering quality and reliability, it is essential to understand and address the needs and requirements of its local customers.
 The role of the Nissan Technical Centre in Europe (NTCE) is to support Nissan’s reputation and ensure that performance attributes of new vehicle designs and concepts meet European consumer expectations.
 Nissan Technical Centre Spain (NTCE-S) is a center of excellence for the design and development of vehicles manufactured across Nissan’s European production plants, focusing on key activities such as powertrain development, light commercial vehicle engineering and testing.

 Nissan is committed to offering its European customers the highest standards of quality and reliability.
-This is one of the reasons why NTCE-S invested in Simcenter™ software solutions from Siemens PLM Software for test-based durability engineering to bring its engineering capabilities to the next level.
+This is one of the reasons why NTCE-S invested in Simcenter™ software solutions from Siemens Digital Industries Software for test-based durability engineering to bring its engineering capabilities to the next level.

 The main role of the function and durability department at NTCE-S is to validate the functional performance of an engine’s components over the vehicle’s lifecycle.
 To assess performance, the team conducts extensive tests on components fitted on NTCE’s engine dynamometer (dyno).
 It also evaluates the component’s performance in a full assembly configuration, where the complete vehicle is positioned on the chassis dyno.
 Finally, the team puts passenger cars and light commercial vehicles (for example, pick-up segment) through fatigue tests, either on the test bench or the test track.